masterpointio/masterpoint.io/content/updates/understanding-the-terraform-check-block-feature.md

 * While, by design, Terraform should not halt due to a check, the use of a data source can increase the operation's execution time and might cause timeout errors if Terraform fails to fetch it.
 Consider setting a retry limit if the provider offers this option.
 * As `terraform plan` and `terraform apply` represent different stages in the workflow, the purpose of checks can also diverge into post-plan, post-apply, and the ones relevant for both cases.
 We see great potential for improvement here, such as the possibility of labeling or ignoring checks for a particular stage so that checks could be built-in as smoothly as possible.

+## Our thoughts

+Wrapping things up, this new feature has yet to live up to our expectations fully.
+On paper, the concept piqued our interest, and we couldn't wait to give it a spin.
+However, when it came down to integrating it into our Terraform code, it felt less revolutionary than we'd hoped.
+There were a few hitches, like it being equally tied to the plan and apply lifecycle and not being able to flag a check block as a critical fail-safe.

+We realize its effectiveness may vary based on different scenarios and contexts.
+We'll certainly keep this feature in our toolkit as we continue to refine our infrastructure code.

+That being said, there's still a good deal of progress to be made in Terraform's testing and validation arena.
+We're keen to see how the check block and the overall language will evolve in the future.

 ## Conclusion

-The check block feature provided by Terraform is a valuable addition to the IaC toolkit, boosting comprehensive and continuous validation capabilities.
+The check block feature provided by Terraform is a valuable addition that boosts continuous validation capabilities.
 It's easy to implement and integrate into your existing infrastructure.
 While it's unlikely to replace testing tools and strategies completely, it can undoubtedly bear the burden in some cases, especially considering potential improvement areas.

 Like all tools, the check block feature should be used judiciously and in conjunction with other validation and testing methodologies to ensure your infrastructure's overall health, performance, and security.

 We recommend exploring and leveraging this feature and look forward to hearing feedback and thoughts from the community!

 ## References